sparkflows/sparkflows-docs/docs/user-guide/data-visualization-dashboards/index.rst

 Dashboards
 =======================

-Fire Insights allows creating of the Dashboard.
+Fire Insights allows creating the Dashboard.
 You can create new datasets using JDBC data type from MySQL database using connection and then use the datasets in creating charts & dashboards.

 Creating Dashboard
 --------------------